leanprover/fp-lean/functional-programming-lean/src/title.md

 *by David Thrane Christiansen*

-*Copyright Microsoft Corporation 2023*
+*Copyright Microsoft Corporation 2023 and Lean FRO, LLC 2023-2025*

-This is a free book on using Lean 4 as a programming language.
-All code samples are tested with Lean 4 release `{{#lean_version}}`.
+This is a free book on using Lean as a programming language.
+All code samples are tested with Lean release `{{#lean_version}}`.

 ## Release history

+### April, 2025

+The book has been extensively updated and now describes Lean version 4.18.

 ### January, 2024